2 California deputies shot in apparent ambush in patrol car

 “The gunman walked up on the deputies and opened fire without warning or provocation,” the department stated.

-The video sparked thousands of reactions, including from President Donald Trump, who responded, “Animals that must be hit hard!”
+The video sparked reaction from President Trump who responded on Twitter, “Animals that must be hit hard!”

+“This cold-blooded shooting is unconscionable and the perpetrator must be brought to justice,” Democratic presidential candidate Joe Biden tweeted.
+“Violence of any kind is wrong; those who commit it should be caught and punished.”

-Protesters gathered outside the the hospital where the injured deputies were being treated.
+A handful of protesters gathered outside the the hospital where the injured deputies were being treated.
+The protesters tried to provoke deputies stationed outside and at one point were prevented from entering the emergency room, Bishop Juan Carlos Mendez with the Churches in Action group told the TV station KABC.

 “To the protesters blocking the entrance & exit of the HOSPITAL EMERGENCY ROOM yelling “We hope they die” referring to 2 LA Sheriff’s ambushed today in #Compton: DO NOT BLOCK EMERGENCY ENTRIES & EXITS TO THE HOSPITAL,” the sheriff’s department tweeted.
 “People’s lives are at stake when ambulances can’t get through.”

-A radio reporter who was near the protest scene was taken into custody, KABC-TV reported.
+A radio reporter who was near the protest scene was taken into custody.
 The sheriff’s department later tweeted that the reporter interfered with the arrest of a male protester.

 “The female adult, who was later identified as a member of the press, did not identify herself as press and later admitted she did not have proper press credentials on her person,” the department stated.

-After being released, Josie Huang, a reporter for radio station KPCC, tweeted that she had seen the statements from sheriff’s officials and had “thoughts and videos to share soon after a little rest.”
+After being released, Josie Huang, a reporter for public radio station KPCC, a National Public Radio affiliate, said on Twitter that she had seen the statements from sheriff’s officials and had “thoughts and videos to share soon after a little rest.”

+A video Huang said she shot moments before her arrest showed two men carrying red, black and green flags and shouting at deputies outside the hospital while a few other people stood by recording on their cellphones.

 Meanwhile, the search for the gunman continued.